runck014/cloud_run_demo/README.md

 5. Allow unauthenticated invocations
 6. Default everything else

+# How to monitor the container Build process
+The best way to do this is to go to the cloud build app at https://console.cloud.google.com/cloud-build/ and watch the history.
+It's using the history that you can find out what errors occur during the build, if any.

+# How to monitor your container while it's running
+Unlike a virtual machine, you can't just SSH into a container on Cloud Run.
+Instead, you can use the logs for the container at https://console.cloud.google.com/run.
+Anything that you print to console in your app will show up in these logs along with all other information you'd typically see printed to console.
+This can be very helpful in debugging.

 # Google Billing
 Google charges you to build new containers and to run the container.